 sudo yum install awscli

-- Other than the package manager, you can directly install using source code.
-This will install the latest awscli version on any Linux platform.
+If the package is not found in the package manager, you can install AWS CLI directly using the source code to get the latest version for any Linux platform.

 unzip awscliv2.zip